Western Animation / Aladdin and the Adventure of All Time

 - Off-Model: The film has very cheap animation, so of course there are a few inconsistencies in character design.

 - Redhead In Green: Scheherazade, who's a redhead, mostly wear green throughout the movie.

 - Secondary Color Nemesis: Green and purple feature heavily in Scheherazade's wardrobe.

 - Stupid Evil: Scheherazade transports the lamp to the future, where she thinks no one will find it.

-- Villainous Glutton: The whole royal family except King Henry, until Aladdin wishes him fat.
+- Villainous Glutton: The whole royal family consists of mean and gluttonous people except King Henry, until Aladdin wishes him fat.